 All-Scholars will participate in two trainings, one in the Fall semester and one in the Spring semester.
 Time spent participating in these trainings is not eligible to be counted towards the program’s civic engagement hours requirement.
 CCEL will update these training details as they are finalized:

-- New Scholars (i.e. - those participating in the program for the first time): Attend the New Scholars Kick-Off Training on Thursday, September 23 from 5:30 to 7 p.m. via Zoom (you will receive a Zoom link closer to the event date).
-Students with an academic conflict who email firstname.lastname@example.org will receive the make-up training option after 9/23.
-Prior to the training, please complete this pre-work assignment, which will take approximately 30-40 minutes to complete, and come prepared to discuss your thoughts.
+- New Scholars (i.e. - those participating in the program for the first time): Attend the New Scholars Kick-Off Training in September via Zoom (enrolled Scholars will receive the date and Zoom link).
+Students with an academic conflict who email CCEL will receive the make-up training option after the Zoom training.

 Civic Engagement Hours (30 hours total):